-Professor Paul’s visit to South Africa is aimed at assessing how globalization, especially economic globalization, has affected African countries, with focus on Sub-Saharan Africa.
+Professor Paul’s visit to South Africa is aimed at assessing how globalisation, especially economic globalisation, has affected African countries, with focus on Sub-Saharan Africa.
 The discussion will take place on the 16th of January 2006 at ACCORD House in Mount Edgecombe, and will be attended by ACCORD staff, local academics, NGO workers & members of the diplomatic community.

 Kindly find below a short description of the research agenda of the manuscript as well as a short bibliographic note on Professor Paul.

-This book project will examine the following questions: In the era of globalization, are national security policies of nation states focusing more on non-defense areas such as protection of trade, the environment, and defense against other non-traditional security threats?
+This book project will examine the following questions: In the era of globalisation, are national security policies of nation states focusing more on non-defence areas such as protection of trade, the environment, and defence against other non-traditional security threats?
 Is there a decline in the size and funding of national militaries in response to these changing demands on the national security state?
-Is there regionalization of security through cooperation and the construction of regional security regimes?
-How different are categories of states (i.e., great powers, states in regions of conflict or cooperation, and weak states) affected by globalization in the area of national security?
+Is there regionalisation of security through cooperation and the construction of regional security regimes?
+How different are categories of states (i.e., great powers, states in regions of conflict or cooperation, and weak states) affected by globalisation in the area of national security?
 A tentative breakdown of the different actors and regions that will be examined include the major powers (U.S., Russia, China), states in cooperative regional sub-systems (EU, ASEAN, Mercosur), states in competitive regional sub-systems (South Asia and the Middle East), and those states that can be considered weak or failed (most of Africa).